 In connection with the approval of linagliptin in the U.S., Japan, and Europe, in 2011 we paid \$478.7 million in success-based regulatory milestones, all of which were capitalized as intangible assets and are being amortized to cost of sales.
 We incurred milestone-related expenses of \$92.2 million in connection with regulatory submissions for empagliflozin in the U.S. and Europe during the first quarter of 2013.
 These regulatory submission milestones were recorded as research and development expenses.
 We may also pay up to 228.8 million euro in additional regulatory milestones for empagliflozin.
-In the future, we will be eligible to receive \$290.0 million in success-based regulatory milestones on our new insulin glargine product.
+In the future, we will be eligible to receive up to \$290.0 million in success-based regulatory milestones on our new insulin glargine product.
 Should Boehringer Ingelheim elect to opt in to the Phase III development and potential commercialization of the anti-TGF-beta monoclonal antibody, we would be eligible for up to \$525.0 million in opt-in and success-based regulatory milestone payments.
 The companies share ongoing development costs equally.
 The companies also share in the commercialization costs and gross margin for any product resulting from the collaboration that receives regulatory approval.
 We record our portion of the gross margin as collaboration and other revenue, and we record our portion of the commercialization costs as marketing, selling, and administrative expense.
 Each company will also be entitled to potential performance payments on sales of the molecules they contribute to the collaboration.
-Revenue related to this collaboration was \$54.8 million and \$13.1 million for the quarters ended June 30, 2013 and 2012, respectively.
+Revenue related to this collaboration was \$64.7 million and \$22.8 million for the quarters ended September 30, 2013 and 2012, respectively, and \$162.1 million and \$48.7 million for the nine months ended September 30, 2013 and 2012, respectively.